POLICY ON RESPECT FOR HUMAN RIGHTS

 Respect for human rights is a main pillar of Iberdrola's culture of social responsibility

 Policy on Respect for Human Rights

-The purpose of this Policy on Respect for Human Rights (the "Policy") is to formalise the Group's commitment to the human and labour rights recognised in domestic and international legislation and to define the general principles that the Group will apply for due diligence in the area of human rights pursuant to the Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the principles underpinning the United Nations Global Compact, Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, the conventions of the International Labour Organization (including convention 169), the Sustainable Development Goals (SDGs) approved by the United Nations, the Company's Code of Ethics, as well as such documents and texts as may replace or supplement those mentioned above.
+The purpose of this Policy on Respect for Human Rights (the "Policy") is to formalise the Group's commitment to the human rights recognised in domestic and international legislation and to define the general and basic principles that the Group will apply for due diligence in the area of human rights pursuant to the Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the principles underpinning the United Nations Global Compact, Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, the conventions of the International Labour Organization (including convention 169), the Sustainable Development Goals (SDGs) approved by the United Nations, the Company's Code of Ethics, as well as such documents and texts as may replace or supplement those mentioned above.

 2. Human Rights Regulatory Framework

 This Policy has been prepared taking into account the most demanding international standards and with the advice of independent experts.

 It forms part of the Group's regulatory framework on respect for human rights, which also includes: